aringlis/AFINO/index.md

-This is a site to host the AFINO flare catalogue.
+Welcome to this site for hosting the AFINO flare catalogue.